A-Z Formula 1 Glossary

 Giving you the inside line on F1 terminology

-Whether you’re a seasoned Williams Racing fan or new to the world of Formula 1, the terminology used in this sport can sometimes be a tad confusing.
+Whether you’re a seasoned Williams Racing fan looking to get back up to speed after the summer break, or are new to the world of Formula 1, the terminology used in this sport can sometimes be a tad confusing.

 As a newcomer, the sheer amount of lingo can be daunting – but don’t fear!
 We were all newcomers once upon a time.